algoverzum/problemset/topics/combined-patterns/treasure-planet/statement/statement.en.md

 ### Input
 The first line of the input contains $N$ - the number of words.
 The second line contains $N$ space separated words.
-Each word contains only lower case letters.
+Each word contains only lowercase letters.

 ### Output
 Print a single number, the number of words containing "o".

 ### Constraints
 * $1 \le N \le 100$
-* each word contains only lower case letters
+* Each word contains only lowercase letters.

 ### Example input
     7